niccolozanotti/niccolozanotti/README.md

 ## Hi there 👋, I'm Niccolò!

-I'm a MSc Student in Artificial Intelligence at University of Bologna with a Physics background.
-I am interested in climate science and in how to leverage AI-based tools to build better climate models.
+I like to make sense of things, also I like good software.

+I am passionate about AI and climate models.

 ### Contact me